The LP Lab is a place where ideas are born and practical solutions are found through experimentation, collaboration, knowledge and experience sharing.

 - Our invitation only, practical and solution driven Roundtables.

-- The LP Lab incubators (see section below) which we will be rolling out across Australia and New Zealand from 2019/2020 – Brisbane, Melbourne and Auckland will be first!
+- The LP Lab incubators (see section below) which we will be rolling out across Australia and New Zealand from 2020.

 - Meet-ups, case studies and briefings on legaltech, emerging new law business and staffing models for legal services and products innovation.*